Eric Cantona: Loans to Bordeaux and Montpellier

 Having struggled to settle at Marseille, Cantona moved to Bordeaux on a six-month loan and then to Montpellier on a year-long loan.
-At Montpellier, he was involved in a fight with teammate Jean-Claude Lemoult and threw his boots in Lemoult's face.
-The incident led to six players demanding that Cantona be sacked, but with the support of teammates such as Laurent Blanc and Carlos Valderrama, the club retained his services, although they banned him from the ground for ten days.
+At Montpellier, he was involved in a fight with team-mate Jean-Claude Lemoult and threw his boots in Lemoult's face.
+The incident led to six players demanding that Cantona be sacked, but with the support of team-mates such as Laurent Blanc and Carlos Valderrama, the club retained his services, although they banned him from the ground for ten days.
 Cantona was instrumental as the team went on to win the French Cup and his form persuaded Marseille to take him back.

 Return to Marseille, transfer to Nîmes

 Back at Marseille, Cantona initially played well under coach Gerard Gili and his successor Franz Beckenbauer.
-However, the Marseille chairman Bernard Tapie was not satisfied with the results, and replaced Beckenbauer with Raymond Goethals; Cantona was continually at odds with Goethals and Tapie and, despite helping the team win the French Division 1 title, he was transferred to Nîmes the following season, for a fee of 10 million francs, signing a three-year contract.
+However, the Marseille chairman Bernard Tapie was not satisfied with the results and replaced Beckenbauer with Raymond Goethals; Cantona was continually at odds with Goethals and Tapie and, despite helping the team win the French Division 1 title, he was transferred to Nîmes the following season, for a fee of 10 million francs, signing a three-year contract.

 In December 1991, during a match for Nîmes, he threw the ball at the referee, having been angered by one of his decisions.
 He was summoned to a disciplinary hearing by the French Football Federation and was banned for one month.
 Cantona responded by walking up to members of the hearing committee in turn and calling each of them an "idiot".
-His ban was increased to two months, and Cantona subsequently announced his retirement from football on 16 December 1991.
-The France national team coach, Michel Platini, was a fan of Cantona, and persuaded him to make a comeback.
+His ban was increased to two months and Cantona subsequently announced his retirement from football on 16 December 1991.
+The France national team coach, Michel Platini, was a fan of Cantona and persuaded him to make a comeback.
 On the advice of Gérard Houllier as well as his psychoanalyst, he moved to England to restart his career: "He [my psychoanalyst] advised me not to sign for Marseille and recommended that I should go to England."